Meet Christa Clark MD, FACS

 Dr. Christa Clark believes that providing truly natural results with cosmetic surgery—results that a patient hands-down loves—takes getting to know a patient on a more personal level.
 She’ll take the time to understand your lifestyle and your personality, as well as your aesthetic goals.
 After all, her goal is to help you be a better version of yourself, not anyone else.

-Since 2006, Dr. Clark has helped thousands of men and women from Sacramento and beyond feel more beautiful and confident in their bodies through skillfully performed breast, body and facial cosmetic surgery.
-Now leading her own practice in her hometown of Granite Bay, Dr. Clark continues her personal and professional commitment to provide exceptional care and beautiful results.
+Since 2006, Dr. Clark has helped thousands of men and women from Sacramento and beyond feel more beautiful and confident in their bodies through skillfully performed breast and body cosmetic surgery.
+By leading her own practice in her hometown of Granite Bay, Dr. Clark has continued her personal and professional commitment to provide exceptional care and beautiful results.

 “Dr. Clark is amazing.
 She is highly credentialed and very skilled, yet she talks to you as if you are a friend of hers.
 You get the feeling from the beginning that she really cares about how the outcome of your surgery impacts your life.
 You can tell that patient satisfaction is important and rewarding for her.”